Cyparissos Stephanos: History

-While Stephanos was in Paris he met Hermann Schwarz.
+While Stefanos was in Paris he met Hermann Schwarz.
 The two discussed Karl Weierstrass's hypercomplex numbers theorem.
-In 1883, Stephanos proved that the theorem fails when three-dimensional hypercomplex numbers are applied.
-Stephanos returned to Athens in 1884.
+In 1883, Stefanos proved that the theorem fails when three-dimensional hypercomplex numbers are applied.
+Stefanos returned to Athens in 1884.
 He became professor at the University of Athens.
 He also taught at the elite National Technical University of Athens and Evelpidon.
 He was the rector of the University of Athens 1908-1909.

 He represented Greece in countless international mathematical congresses.
 He was a member of various mathematical societies.
 He was the founder of the agricultural society.
 He was the founder and director of the first school of commerce in Athens.
 He co-founded the Athens Forestry Preservation Society (Φιλοδασικής Εταιρείας) and the Society of Commerce.
 He was also the organizer and president of the teachers association in Athens.